ministryofjustice/security-guidance/index.md

 There are other cyber and technical security guidance documents available to reference.
 A large number of these documents are available in the [IT and Computer Security](https://intranet.justice.gov.uk/guidance/security/it-computer-security/) repository on the MoJ Intranet, but these documents are currently being reviewed and progressively are being incorporated into this main [Security Guidance](.) repository.

-### GitHub Library
+### Technical Guidance

-This library documents the security decisions that the MoJ has made for the products it operates, and its relationships with suppliers.
+The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.

 <!-- ## References

 ![](https://github.com/ministryofjustice/security-guidance/blob/Local/images/GovS_007_Thumbnail.png) Government Functional Standard - GovS 007: Security -->

-## Technical Guidance

-The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.

 ## Getting in touch